 "The mission of the HTA aligns exactly with the high-end, professional focus we have at Crestron Residential.
 I am excited that our industry is banding together to get behind the HTA Certification system.
 As a manufacturer and former integrator, I look forward to a future where consumers choose the right integrator the first time and the "takeover" project is a thing of the past." - John Clancy, VP Residential – Crestron Electronics

 "I wholeheartedly believe in the HTA and what they are working to accomplish.
 Meridian designs some of the world’s finest sound systems, but our customer's experience of Meridian is a direct result of installation and setup quality.
-The HTA will help future customers identify the right home technology professionals to meet their needs, and as a result, delivering a better experience for everyone involved." - Ryan Donaher, Vice President - Meridian America, Inc.
+The HTA will help future customers identify the right home technology integrators to meet their needs, and as a result, delivering a better experience for everyone involved." - Ryan Donaher, Vice President - Meridian America, Inc.

 “In an industry with no side rails or published quality standards and easy access to products what happens is chaos.
 I used to teach new salespeople who worked for me three letters QVP.
 They stand for Quality, Value, Performance.
 That is what we should incorporate in a sales presentation and embody in the work we execute.
 HTA has developed standards to move our industry into one which imbues trust, standards, and regimen.
 It’s about time!” - Richard Glikes, President of Azione Unlimited

 “There is a great amount of value and pride that integrators will receive by the HTA instituting this standard, and customers will reap the benefits from the high-quality installations and experiences that they deserve—from start to finish.
 We are passionate about continued education and formal certifications, and we fully support HTA in their efforts to empower our CE professionals.
 Also looking forward to participating in this discussion on the HTA Board”. - Bryce Judd, SVP Sales - Control4